The Legend of Zorro: Plot

 In 1850, California votes on whether to join the United States.
 Zorro, formerly Alejandro Murrieta, now known to the public as Don Alejandro De La Vega, foils a plot to steal the ballots.
 During the fight with a gunman named Jacob McGivens, he loses his mask, and two Pinkerton agents see his face.
 Alejandro's marriage with his wife, Elena, becomes strained after he refuses to stop being Zorro when the election ends.
-The couple fights, and Alejandro moves out.
+The couple argue, and Alejandro moves out.
 The following day, the Pinkertons confront Elena, who later divorces Alejandro.

-Alejandro feels demoralized by the people's separation from Zorro.
+3 months have passed and Alejandro feels demoralized by the people's separation from Zorro, while his son, Joaquin, is causing trouble at school with his teacher.
 Father Felipe takes him to a party at French Count Armand's vineyard, where he learns Elena is dating Armand, an old friend from Spain.
-Drunk and angry, Alejandro leaves the party and sees an explosion near the vineyard, raising his suspicions about Armand.
-The next day, McGivens attacks Guillermo, Alejandro's farmer friend, to seize his land.
+Drunk and angry, Alejandro causes a scene and leaves the party.
+He later witnesses, in his drunken state, an explosion near the vineyard, raising his suspicions about Armand.
+The next day, McGivens attacks Guillermo, Alejandro's farmer friend, to seize the deed to his land.
 Zorro saves Guillermo's wife and son, but Guillermo is killed.

 While at Armand's mansion for a date, Elena surreptitiously investigates his secret study, discovering information about a plot involving explosives and a group called Orbis Unum (One Globe in Latin).
 Zorro sneaks into the mansion and overhears Armand discussing his plan to build a railroad through Cortez's land with McGivens.

 The next day, Alejandro's son, Joaquin, sneaks out of a class field trip and hides on McGivens's cart.
 McGivens's bandits catch Joaquin as they receive a cargo shipment in a cove.
 Zorro saves Joaquin from the bandits and sees that the cargo consists of bars of soap, with the phrase Orbis Unum printed on the crates.
-Father Felipe tells Alejandro it is the symbol of the Knights of Aragon, a secret society Armand is a member of, which has secretly ruled Europe for millennia.
+Father Felipe tells Alejandro it is the symbol of the Knights of Aragon, a secret society that Armand is a member of, which has secretly ruled Europe for millennia.
 The Knights have deemed the United States a threat and plan to destroy it.

 The Pinkertons capture and imprison Alejandro.
-They reveal that they confronted Elena with knowledge of his identity as Zorro, and blackmailed her into divorcing Alejandro and seducing Armand to learn of the Knights' plans without Zorro's aid.
-They cannot search Armand's home because California is not yet a U.S. state.
+They reveal that they confronted Elena with knowledge of his identity as Zorro, and blackmailed her into divorcing Alejandro and seducing Armand to learn of the Knights' plans without Zorro's aid as they cannot legally search Armand's home since California was yet to become a U.S. state.
 Joaquin frees Alejandro from captivity.